coltorapps/builder/docs/src/app/docs/api/validate-schema-shape/page.md

 ### Returns

-`validateSchema` returns a union of two possible objects, depending on the validation outcome.
+`validateSchemaShape` returns a union of two possible objects, depending on the validation outcome.
 This function never throws errors, meaning that you only need to narrow down its result based on the value of the `success` key.

 In case of successful validation, you receive the following object: